Announcement of contract awards

 Responsibilities

-- Contractors: No direct action, but should be aware of public disclosure practices.
+- Contractors: No direct action required, but should be aware of public disclosure timing.

 Practical Implications

-- Promotes transparency in federal contracting by standardizing public disclosure of significant awards.
+- Ensures transparency and public awareness of significant contract awards.

-- Contractors should anticipate public release of award information and prepare for potential media attention.
+- Contractors should anticipate public disclosure of award details for contracts over $5.5 million.